aspnetzero/documents/docs/en/HealthChecks.md

 ------

+**Endpoint:**

+- *MyCompanyName.AbpZeroTemplate.Web.Mvc*

-Health checks ui endpoint is: http://localhost:62114/healthchecks-ui   (if it is enabled)
+  Health checks ui endpoint: http://localhost:62114/healthchecks-ui   (if it is enabled)

-Health checks json result endpoint is: http://localhost:62114/healthz  (if it is enabled)
+  Health checks json result endpoint: http://localhost:62114/healthz  (if it is enabled)

+- *MyCompanyName.AbpZeroTemplate.Web.Host (Angular projects can use that health check)*

+  Health checks ui endpoint: http://localhost:22742/healthchecks-ui   (if it is enabled)

+  Health checks json result endpoint: http://localhost:22742/healthz  (if it is enabled)

+- MyCompanyName.AbpZeroTemplate.Web.Public

+  Health checks ui endpoint: http://localhost:45776/healthchecks-ui   (if it is enabled)

+  Health checks json result endpoint: http://localhost:45776/healthz  (if it is enabled)

+> Note:

 see also: https://github.com/xabaril/AspNetCore.Diagnostics.HealthChecks